Barbary slave trade: Britain and Ireland

 Britain and Ireland were attacked by the Barbary Corsairs pirates primarily at sea but also by raids on land.
-The Irish Sea was infamous for being frequented by Barbary pirates, although vast majority captives from the British Isles were sailors and crews of ships around the Mediterranean.
+The Irish Sea was infamous for being frequented by Barbary pirates, although the vast majority captives from the British Isles were sailors and crews of ships around the Mediterranean.

 In 1620–1621, the government of James VI and I maintained long negotiations to prevent attacks, but did not succeed.

 In the 1620s and 1640s, the coasts of Cornwall and Devon in England, as well as Southern Ireland, were subjected to raids by Barbary corsairs, who raided the coasts after having attacked ships outside of the coasts.
 In 1625 Barbary Corsairs raided Mount's Bay enslaving 60 people the next year they raided St Keverne multiple times the ports of Looe, Penzance, Mousehole and oher Cornish ports were blocked by the Corsairs.

 Perhaps the most historically famous of the British and Irish slave raids was the sack of Baltimore by corsairs from Algiers against the coastal village of Baltimore in West Cork in Ireland on 20 June 1631, which was the largest slave raid by Barbary slave traders on Ireland.

 A couple of years after the sack of Baltimore of 1631, the Irish village of Dungarvan was also attacked by a slave raid resulting in around fifty captives.
 They also raided Penzance in July 1640.

 England assigned agents to North Africa to buy back English citizens, who were being held as slaves.
 In December 1640, the situation was so serious that a government committee, the Committee for Algiers, was formed to buy back English slaves from Algeria.
 In 1643, so many sailors from Britain had been taken as slaves to Algeria that the English government called for a national collection of ransom money from all the churches in the kingdom to make it possible to buy them free.
 To buy female slaves free was much more expensive than buying back male slaves.

 The Raid on Fowey took place sometime in 1645, when Barbary Corsairs from Algiers attacked the coast of Cornwall near the town of Fowey enslaving 240 people.
 Most of those captured were women.

 Among the British victims of the Barbary slave trade were Helen Gloag, Lalla Balqis, Elizabeth Marsh and Thomas Pellow, all of whom were captured from ships.

 In 1646, Algiers and the English signed a treaty sending Edmund Cason to Algiers to retrieve English slaves who numbered about 2,555 captives in Algiers in March 1641.

 The greatest part of the inhabitants had rather keep their slaves than permit them to be freed: they come to so much more per head than I expected, the reason is here be many women and children which cost £50 per head and might sell them for an £100.
 Besides them there are divers which are masters of ships and carpenters, caulkers, coopers, sailmakers, chirurgions and others which are here highly esteemed so that they do come £32 per man.